-The project involved the design and construction of a new biopharmaceutical manufacturing facility for BMS at its site in Dublin, Ireland.
+The project involved the design and construction of a new biopharmaceutical manufacturing facility for Bristol Myers Squibb at its site in Dublin, Ireland.
 Jacobs led all phases of design, procurement (of equipment and subcontracts) and construction management as main contractor.

 Initially, this new facility will manufacture Opdivo, a life-saving Immuno-oncological (anti-cancer) drug.
-The facility has also been designed to produce multiple therapies for BMS’s robust and growing portfolio of approved and investigational biologic medicines.
+The facility has also been designed to produce multiple therapies for Bristol Myers Squibb’s robust and growing portfolio of approved and investigational biologic medicines.

 The project scope comprised: